Up until this point, I have found that there may be 2 causes for the death of BSF newborns, especially for beginners:

 #1.
 The 'Human Touch'

+Turns out not every human touch is a Midas touch.
 Although BSF are resilient when they grow up, the tiny newborn larvae are very tender.
 The human touch, especially the finger nail part, may accidentally kill them.

 But why do we touch them?